Phase behavior of hard circular arcs

 Section ({\sc{i}}) resembles the phase diagram of a generalised planar rotor spin system on a square lattice.
 In this system, the interaction of a spin $i$ with its nearest neighbour spin $j$ comprises the (ferromagnetic or) polar term, proportional to $\cos\left ( \upvarphi_j - \upvarphi_i \right)$, and the (generalised) nematic term, proportional to $\cos\left ( q \left( \upvarphi_j - \upvarphi_i \right) \right)$, with $q=\rm{2,3,4}$ \cite{planarot1985,planarot1989,planarot2011,planarot2012}.
-This resemblance is made once the low-density isotropic phase in the present off--lattice systems is associated to the high-temperature paramagnetic phase in those on--lattice systems and, more debatably, the high-density filamentary phase in the present off--lattice systems is associated to the low-temperature ferromagnetic phase in those on--lattice systems.
+This resemblance is made once the low-density isotropic (high-density filamentary) phase in the present off--lattice systems is associated to the high-temperature paramagnetic (low-temperature ferromagnetic) phase in those on--lattice systems.
 In both types of systems, a (quasi)nematic phase exists in between the other two respective phases.
 Its stability interval diminishes as, respectively, either $\uptheta$ increases or the polar term proportional to $\cos\left ( \upvarphi_j - \upvarphi_i \right)$ prevails.
 However, this resemblance may be solely qualitative and a possible correspondence between the two types of systems may immediately end.
 Even though sharing the same rotational symmetry, investigations on on--lattice systems of spins interacting with a potential energy $\rm U$ of the form

 with $q \ge 2$ have shown that the resulting phase diagrams can significantly depend on $q$ \cite{planarot2011}.
 It is presumable that the same conclusion hold when other, more general, expressions for the potential energy of the form